chamaeleonidae/api/docs/concepts/personalizing.md

 ### Use custom logic | `if` block helper :id=examples-logic-if

 When the _condition_ evaluates to truthy, the content in the `if` block is used, otherwise the `else` block is used.
 A condition is a JS-like combination of a "left hand side", and "operator" and a "right hand side".
+If you're having issues with this or have a use case that does not seem to be supported, please [Contact us](https://app.trychameleon.com/help).

 - Start an `if` block, use `{{if <CONDITION>}}`
 - To end and `if` block use `{{/if}}`